A lot of people know that I’m not a fan of fancy training equipment – that’s part of why I love bodyweight exercises!

 Once you get a feel for holding a plank on an ab wheel, you can experiment with moving in that position.
 Take small steps and grip the handles tightly to avoid tipping over.
 Maintain a straight back the whole time, keeping your hips in line with your shoulders and legs.

-This is the granddaddy of all ab wheel rollouts!
+This is the granddaddy of all ab wheel roll-outs!
 Extending the range of motion by raising up onto your toes significantly increases the difficulty of an already tough exercise.
 As with the kneeling version, avoid arching your back or piking your hips in the air when performing this exercise.
+In fact, it is not uncommon for the lower back to fatigue before the abs when performing ab-wheel roll-outs, so be mindful of your lumbar region when performing this exercise.

 Watch the video below for more: